Scomcn/matched-pair-algo/README.md

 ### Prerequisites

 - Installed Node.js (v16.9.1 or later)
-- Installed Yarn (v1.22.5 or later)
+- Installed NPM (7.21.1 or later)
-- Navigate to the project directory
+- Navigated to the project directory

 ### Install dependencies

 - From the project directory, run
-  `yarn install`
+  `npm install`

 ### Add input data